 Getting around Patagonia

 The distances between tourist destinations in Patagonia are long, and transport links can be infrequent, so navigating the region can be a challenge, and advance planning is vital.
-We prefer to travel by bus in the region as the services are comfortable, reliable and reasonably priced.
+We prefer to travel by bus when we’re backpacking in Patagonia, as the services are comfortable, reliable and reasonably priced.

 Our guide to getting around Patagonia by bus gives tips and the latest information on booking, prices and the popular routes.
 We use Busbud to find the best services and prices, and to make advance bookings.